 Foolproof Holiday Fudge

-Traditional fudge recipes require a candy thermometer and a fair amount of precision to get the texture just right; this streamlined recipe is simple enough for children to make (with supervision, of course) and relies on the addition of mini marshmallows for silkiness.
+Traditional fudge recipes require a candy thermometer and a fair amount of precision to get the texture just right; this simple fudge recipe is easy enough for children to make (with supervision, of course).
+The addition of mini marshmallows to the recipe give this fudge a smooth silkiness.

 - Yield: Makes 24 two-inch pieces